EveryPlate Meal Delivery Review - Dinner for Under $5

 We tried out EveryPlate meal delivery service and learned that it’s a great option for everyone looking for a simple, affordable and delicious meal kit.

-- Clear and easy recipes in just a few steps
+- Clear and easy recipes

 - Kits come pre-portioned